Lastcraft484/firebaseblog/content/posts/pinasdone.md

 ## Making the bracket.

-I have access to a 3d printed so I used that to produce a bracket that I used to attach the Pi to the 2.5in drive.
+I have access to a 3d printer so I used that to produce a bracket that I used to attach the Pi to the 2.5in drive.
 The drive is attached to the plate with m3 screws and the Pi is connected with m2.5 screws.

 ![fusion](https://cdn.discordapp.com/attachments/659897604871553065/741815211253825696/unknown.png)
 Part in Fusion.